 - Hold client responsible and accountable

-Q: WHAT IS THE DIFFERENCE BETWEEN COACHING AND CONSULTING?
+Q: WHAT IS THE DIFFERENCE BETWEEN COACHING AND INDUSTRY EXPERTISE?

-A coach will ask you powerful questions to help you discover the answers on your own, and guide you in a direction that feels meaningful and fulfilling based on your unique path.
+Our coaching approach will ask you powerful questions to help you discover answers authentic to you, to guide you in a direction that feels meaningful and fulfilling based on your unique path.
 Coaches also hold you accountable to staying on that path and can help you navigate if anything changes.

-Our team’s approach to coaching is iterative, targeted, and holistic, allowing you the space to explore and create a path that will take you where you want to be next.
-Our work together will inspire to you to think in different ways, improve your performance, and find clarity.
+Our approach to coaching is iterative, targeted, and holistic, allowing you the space to explore and create a path that will take you where you want to be next.
+Our work together will inspire to you to think in different ways, improve your performance and find clarity.

 Q: WHAT IS THE GOAL OF COACHING?

-The goal is to help you realize what you are capable of by leveraging your strengths, giving you a more clear sense of your path and focusing on areas that are the most appealing to you, to help you actualize your vision.
+The goal is to help you realize what you are capable of by leveraging your strengths, giving you a more clear sense of your path and focusing on areas that are the most appealing to you, to help you actualize your vision and take action.

 Q: HOW CAN I EXPECT TO CHANGE THROUGH COACHING?